-On October 14th, British artist Damien Hirst’s butterfly painting I Am Become Death, Shatterer of Worlds (2006) sold for 2,2 million pounds (3,5 million dollars) at Christie’s auction in London.
-This may not be such a shocking figure, considering his pickled shark sold for 17 million pounds in 2008.
+On October 14th, British artist Damien Hirst’s butterfly painting I Am Become Death, Shatterer of Worlds (2006) sold for 2,2 million pounds (3,5 million dollars) at auction .
+This may not be such a shocking figure, considering his sold for .
 Nonetheless, it’s a piece of art evoking quite disturbing feelings and questions of life and death – not to mention animal rights.

 I think I’ve got an obsession with death, but I think it’s like a celebration of life rather than something morbid.
 You can’t have one without the other.
 (D. Hirst & G. Burn, On the Way to Work, London, 2001, p.
 21).